 The Royal Aviation Museum of Western Canada seeks to honour and commemorate the history of Indigenous Peoples and aviation in Western Canada while engaging with the complex history of travel, trade, and relationships in this place.
-We are committed to facilitating a safe space for reconciliation to occur.
+We are committed to the calls to action of the Truth and Reconciliation Commission, and to facilitating a safe space for reconciliation to occur.

 We respect the Treaties that were made on these territories, we acknowledge the harms and mistakes of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirit of reconciliation and collaboration.

-Grand Opening – In 2022, the new Royal Aviation Museum will be open to the public.
-It will feature never-before-seen aircraft, moving storylines and awe-inspiring exhibits.
+Grand Opening – In 2022, the new Royal Aviation Museum opened to the public, featuring never-before-seen aircraft, moving storylines, and awe-inspiring exhibits.

 Construction Begins – In Spring, 2020, ground was broken on the new site of the Royal Aviation Museum of Western Canada.
 A vision was made for a new 86,000 square foot Museum, located on the grounds of the Winnipeg James A. Richardson International Airport.
 The project is a complete transformation of the Royal Aviation Museum from its humble beginnings to its magnificent, world-class future.